 30 Years Ago: Rush Release ‘Grace Under Pressure’

 When asked exactly what he meant by “guts,” in a 1929 New Yorker Magazine profile, author Ernest Hemingway replied that he meant “grace under pressure.”
-With that. he not only coined a popular phrase but unwittingly named the 10th studio album released by Canadian rockers Rush, which arrived on record store shelves some 55 years later, on April 12, 1984.
+With that, he not only coined a popular phrase but unwittingly named the 10th studio album released by Rush, which arrived some 55 years later, on April 12, 1984.

 The title of Grace Under Pressure may have seemed like an admission of an embattled state of mind within Rush.
 After all, their sound was evolving away from the heavy prog of yesteryear towards more commercial forms, which alienated some of their fans, particularly as they embraced technology.
 But the truth was far less-complex, and the album’s title simply alluded to the escalating Cold War tensions of the mid-'80s, and their role in inspiring many of the themes penned for its songs by Neil Peart.

 Ironically, the lyrics designate Grace Under Pressure as one of Rush’s bleakest, most pessimistic albums, which stands in direct contrast to the clean production concocted by the band and engineer Peter Henderson – the latter of whom had replaced original choice, Steve Lillywhite, in a pinch.
 These bright sounds were, of course, largely executed on the virtual battalion of synthesizers which had captured Rush frontman Geddy Lee's imagination of late.